 The Dalmatian is a black and white spotted dog that is famous for their firehouse work, plus a certain Disney movie that depicts many…many siblings.
 Although they only have front dewclaws, in this case, they are less useful than in other breeds.
 The dewclaw is very small and tight to the body.
 Thankfully, the pup doesn’t seem to need them as they are extremely intelligent, loyal, active, and friendly pets.

-Dobermans, or Doberman Pinscher, is a breed that usually has their dewclaws removed.
+Dobermans, also called Doberman Pinschers, usually have their dewclaws removed.
 As they are not practical or have usefulness as they do in other dogs, owners typically have them surgically removed during infancy.
 The appendage can also cause injury and pain later in life.
-As another dog that has been labeled “dangerous” this is a very loyal, protective, and silly dog that likes to make their owners laugh.
+As another dog that has been labeled “dangerous,” this is a very loyal, protective, and silly dog that likes to make their owners laugh.

 17. Golden Retrievers